Who should do an elimination diet? In my opinion everybody should do an elimination diet at least once in their lives!

 Even if you eat a healthy diet and think you have a great digestion system, there could be foods in your diet that are causing symptoms, or if you are struggling with health issues, or knowing what foods you should be eating then an elimination diet might help to identify your triggers.

 If you are one of the many people that experience digestion problems, then you should definitely do an elimination diet to see if food is a trigger for your symptoms.
-I recommend an elimination diet as a starting point before doing more comprehensive stool testing, or SIBO testing.
-These comprehensive tests can help to see if the cause of your problems is pathogenic bacteria, yeasts and parasites, or it could simple be food intolerances.
+An elimination diet is sometimes a good option before doing stool tests like the GI Map test, or SIBO testing.
+These comprehensive tests can help to see if the cause of your problems is pathogenic bacteria, yeasts and parasites, or it could simply be food intolerances.

 Elimination diets can conjure up images of “nothing to eat” and living off “rabbit food” for 4 weeks, especially if your diet revolves around cereals, breads and other packaged foods.
 But an elimination diet has plenty of food options to eat, with good planning you will have plenty of tasty satisfying food choices, it will just be different to what you were previously doing.